Sejda PDF makes PDF editing fast, simple, and surprisingly powerful

 Sejda feels like a more serious choice than many random PDF sites, but security depends on how you use it.

 For sensitive files, choose Sejda Desktop.
-Here, documents are processed locally on your computer, which is more reassuring than uploading them to an online PDF editor.
+Here, documents are processed locally on your own computer, which is more reassuring than uploading them to an online PDF editor.

 Best alternatives to Sejda PDF